ulf1/bwsample/README.md

 Computed from extracted pairs:

 - `'ratio'` -- Simple ratios for each pair, and sum ratios for each item.
-- `'pvalue'` -- Chi-Squared based p-value for each pair, and sum 1-pval for each item.
+- `'approx'` -- Chi-Squared based p-value (Hoaglin Approximation) for each pair, and sum 1-pval for each item (Beh et al, 2018)
 - `'btl'` -- Bradley-Terry-Luce (BTL) model estimated with MM algorithm (Hunter, 2004).
 - `'eigen'` -- Eigenvectors of the reciprocal pairwise comparison matrix (Saaty, 2003).
 - `'trans'` -- Estimate transition probability of the next item to be better.